wavexx/fgallery/README.rst

 definition) and restart the browser.
 Also, if you have a multi-monitor setup, it's advisable to manually set the "Display profile" to the external/calibrated screen, since FF won't automatically select the "current" color profile, and just default to the first available screen.
+Firefox has also known bugs with LUT profiles (though the more common Matrix profiles seem to work fine).

-If you care about color management, please complain/contribute to any of the existing `bug reports`_ in Firefox.
+Because of the general lack of color management, fgallery transforms the preview and thumbnail images from the built-in color profile to the sRGB color-space by default.
+On most devices this will result in images appearing to be closer to *true* colors with only minimal lack of absolute color depth.
+If you have a professional wide-gamut display, use `--no-sRGB` to retain the built-in color profiles.

 .. _bug reports: https://bugzilla.mozilla.org/buglist.cgi?component=GFX%3A%20Color%20Management&product=Core&bug_status=__open__